2022-23 ESSER III/School Innovation and Improvement Plan (SIIP)

 Outcome: Ensure that students are making sufficient progress to be on grade level in Mathematics.

-Strategy 2 - Work with students who are consistently struggling to access grade level material to develop a personal plan to access available resources to improve their content knowledge.
+Strategy 2 - Work with students who are struggling in current Math courses and develop a personal plan to access available resources to improve their content knowledge (Tier 2/3)

 ESSER III Wellness Strategies